deckerego/EnvironmentMonitor/README.md

     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ~~~~

-It may be a good idea to create a crontab entry to delete old captured videos, e.g. `0 1 * * * find /home/motion -ctime +14 -delete`

 To enable I2C communication for temperature and humidity monitoring, follow the I2C instructions from Adafruit available at https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c

 Hardware Installation
 ---------------------

 See https://hackaday.io/project/12908-environment-monitor/instructions for hardware installation

 Software Installation
 ---------------------